Sachinkumar69/Sachinkumar69/README.md

 - 🥅 2022 Goals: Explore the more and more about Data Analytics, Business Analytics,Power Bi Dashboards etc.
 - ⚡ Fun fact: I love to learn New Technologies.

-   "If you torture the data long enough it will confess to anything."-Ronald Coase

 Thanks for visiting my profile.

 <!---